COVID-19 update for moderately to severely immunocompromised patients

 Blood and marrow transplant recovery

 Recipients of blood and marrow transplants are closely followed in the clinic on a daily basis after their operation to ensure there are no infections or rejections.
 The patient may still feel too weak to fully engage in normal activities for several weeks, but they are encouraged to continue participating in daily activities, as tolerated, to increase strength and energy.

 Allogeneic transplant recipients are at risk for developing graft-versus-host-disease (GVHD).
 With this condition, the new blood and marrow stem cells begin fighting against, or “rejecting,” the patient's tissues.
-To minimize the risk of GVHD, patients are prescribed immunosuppressive or “anti–rejection” medications.
+To minimize the risk of GVHD, doctors prescribe immunosuppressive or “anti–rejection” medications.

 The chances of infection and rejection are highest during the first month after blood and marrow transplant when the medications taken to suppress the immune system are at their peak effectiveness.
-Patients may be required to wear a mask to limit the risk of infection that could lead to rejection.
+Patients may be required to wear a mask to limit the risk of infection potentially leading to rejection.

 Transplant patients are required to have routine follow-up visits.
-The frequency of visits will be discussed at the time of transplant.
-You will be informed when you are able to return to your oncologist for continued care.
+The frequency of visits is discussed at the time of transplant.
+Patients are informed when they are able to return to their oncologist for continued care.

 All resources available to the patient and family pre-transplant, including but not limited to the oncology support group, social worker, dietitian, financial coordinator and hospital chaplain are also available on an unlimited basis post-transplant.